ZhangYW18/Reactor/README.md

 # Reactor

 A simple reactor using io_uring.

 Completed `cat` command, `echo` command & `exit` command.

 For `cat filepath` command, it reads from a file and outputs it.

-For `echo string` command, it sends the message to an echo server and then receives the result from it For `exit` command, the program exits.
+For `echo string` command, it sends the message to an echo server and then receives the result from it.

+For `exit` command, the program exits.

 ## 1. Install [liburing](https://github.com/axboe/liburing) on Linux Systems